omchaudhary007/Leetcode/README.md

 # Leetcode
-### this folder contains problem of leetcode solved daily.
+### This folder contains problem of leetcode solved daily.